All Categories Lead Module (CRM) Widgets - Lead Module

 Widgets - Lead Module

-The widgets on the lead module will help you analyze your deals and leads, It offers a range of reports and graphs that deliver actionable insights into your business performance.
+The widgets on the lead module will help you analyze your deals and leads by offering a variety of reports and charts that provide actionable insights into your business performance.

 Customizing access to these widgets based on member roles ensures that not everyone can access them.
 Additionally, you can apply various filters within the widgets to display data for different time periods.